ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 language
-  Options that set the preferred national languages for a :emphasis:`profile\_type=user`.
+  Options that set the preferred national languages for a *profile_type=user*.

-  Valid when :emphasis:`state=create` and :emphasis:`state=update`.
+  Valid when *state=create* and *state=update*.

-  These options override the system\-wide defaults.
+  These options override the system-wide defaults.

   | **required**: False
   | **type**: dict